StanfordOSAcademySWIProlog/contentteam/README.md

 element per course.
 Each element is a term `course/5`, with arguments:

 1. Course ID, an atom
-2. Course Title, an atom
+2. Course Title, an SWI7-style string
 3. Units, a term (see below)
 4. Text description, an SWI7-style string
 5. Prerequisites, an atom (for now)